LaunchCode-Education-Archived/skills-front-end/studios/flicklist/3/README.md

 #### 2b.
 Style the Page Header

-The first Bootstrap class we'll use is <a href="http://www.w3schools.com/bootstrap/bootstrap_jumbotron_header.asp" target="_blank">Jumbotron</a>, which is used for creating a big, bold, attention-grabbing block of text.
+The first Bootstrap class we'll use is [Jumbotron](http://www.w3schools.com/bootstrap/bootstrap_jumbotron_header.asp), which is used for creating a big, bold, attention-grabbing block of text.
 Use it to style the `<header>` at the top of the page.

 Next, add the "text-muted" class to the subtitle, so it stands out a little less.